cwentland0/1d_burgers_ks/README.md

 Contains functions necessary for computing quantities related to the spatial discretization of the governing equation.
 This includes computing the initial conditions, precomputing the linear operator associated with the linear second- and fourth-order spatial derivative terms, computing the non-linear advection term, and computing the Jacobian of the RHS function.

 ### `timeSchemes.py`
 Contains functions necessary for computing quantities associated with advancing the solution in time, i.e. the temporal discretization.
+This includes computing the time evolution via the explicit Runge-Kutta schemes (up to fourth-order accuracy) or the implicit linear multistep, or backwards differentiation formula (BDF) schemes (up to fourth-order accuracy).
+Additionally, functions for computing the BDF residuals and for organizing time stepping scheme inputs are included.

 ### `onlineFuncs.py`
 Contains the approximate solution solver.
 Organizes initial conditions from scratch or restart file, calls time-stepping functions, stores solution and RHS function and saves it to disk, and plots time evolution of the solution.